formlio/forml/docs/concept.rst

     Similarly, any output produced by the ForML pipeline gets captured by the platform and sent to a configured *sink*.
     A platform can specify different sink provider for each pipeline mode.

-    See the :doc:`io` sections for more info about the related concepts.
+    See the :ref:`io` sections for more info about the related concepts.

 .. _concept-persistence: